whiprandolph/bestseller/Part 2 - Why Are We So Lost/09 - Why Do People Obey Corrupt Leaders.md

 * _At trial, Jesus was accused of challenging Roman authority:_ At his trial, among other things, Christ was accused of subverting the nation, encouraging illegal tax avoidance, and claiming he was the rightful leader of the Jews.[xxx-bible kjb|luke 23:2] He did not deny the charges.[xxx-bible esv|matthew 27:12]

-* _Christ was killed like a revolutionary:_ The two men killed with Christ were not just thieves; they were revolutionaries.[xxx-worldhistory jewish zealots] They were nailed to a cross and publicly left to die.
-The Romans used crucifixion to scare others away from revolutionary activities.**
+* _Christ was killed like a revolutionary:_ The two men killed with Christ were not just thieves.
+They were revolutionaries.[xxx-worldhistory jewish zealots] They were nailed to a cross and publicly left to die.
+The Romans used crucifixion to scare others away from revolutionary activities.

 Christ stood up for his people against oppressive authorities in worldly and spiritual ways, seeking to free them from Roman rule.
 He was publicly tortured to death to scare others away from having the spiritual strength to stand for what's right because the Roman government didn't want people to stand for what's right -- they wanted people to obey, and so they tried to scare the public into submission.